Sammy Morris

-Samuel Morris III (born March 23, 1977) is a former professional American football running back in the National Football League (NFL) for the Buffalo Bills, Miami Dolphins, New England Patriots and Dallas Cowboys.
-He was selected by the Buffalo Bills in the fifth round of the 2000 NFL draft.
+Samuel Morris III (born March 23, 1977) is a former professional American football running back in the National Football League (NFL) for the Buffalo Bills, Miami Dolphins, New England Patriots, and Dallas Cowboys.
+He was selected by the Bills in the fifth round of the 2000 NFL draft.
 He played college football at Texas Tech University.

 Early life

 Morris attended John Jay High School, where he played both quarterback and running back.
 As a senior, he was named the San Antonio Offensive Player of the Year by the San Antonio Express-News and the District 28-5A MVP.

 He accepted a football scholarship from Texas Tech University.
 As a redshirt freshman in 1996, he appeared in the first eight games of the season, rushing for 226 yards and 4 touchdowns on 29 attempts.
 The same year, he was placed on academic probation and was forced to take a required academic study course.
 He was expelled from the school after missing one class and being late for two others.
 He worked as a short-order cook at Sea World during his time away from football.

 In 1997, he missed the season after failing to make the required grades.
 In 1998, although he earned a 3.0 grade average in the spring semester, he still missed the season after being ruled ineligible by the NCAA, because his course work did not meet NCAA guidelines.

 As a senior in 1999, he appeared in 9 games as a team co-captain.
 He was second on the squad behind Shaud Williams with 562 rushing yards and 3 rushing touchdowns.